projectdiscovery/tunnelx/README.md

 - Authenticated connections using your [ProjectDiscovery API key](https://cloud.projectdiscovery.io/?ref=api_key).
 - Isolated traffic routing for internal scanning and discovery.

+## How It Works

+TunnelX creates secure ingress tunnels using your ProjectDiscovery API key, enabling isolated internal scanning via a SOCKS5 proxy.

+You can run TunnelX on different networks by specifying unique network names.
+This allows you to scan multiple networks independently, with each connection appearing as a selectable option in the network dropdown menu on the [ProjectDiscovery Scans](https://cloud.projectdiscovery.io/scans) page.

 ## Quick Start

 ### Docker (Recommended)